Call The Midwife 2020 start date, cast and spoilers from series 9 | TV | TellyMix

 Call The Midwife spoilers

-In episode one it's January 1965 and, along with the rest of the UK, the Nonnatus House team is stunned by the death of Winston Churchill.
+In episode one tonight (Sunday, January 5) it's January 1965 and, along with the rest of the UK, the Nonnatus House team is stunned by the death of Winston Churchill.

 His State Funeral procession brings millions to the capital, causing road closures and congestion, and is avidly watched on TV by Sister Monica Joan.